-One of the best-timed shots in TV history is an old clip by BBC’s science presenter James Burke which has recently become viral following the release of the corporation’s archives.
+One of the best-timed shots in TV history is an old clip by BBC’s science presenter James Burke which has recently gone viral following the release of the corporation’s archives.

 Burke was reporting on the launch of Voyager 2 back in August 1977 for his brilliant BBC show Connections which was also rebroadcast by PBS.
-He had only one chance to nail this scene and he masterfully delivered.
+He had only one chance to nail this scene and he delivered masterfully.

 Capturing the launch of Voyager 2 was the best timing in TV history

 Voyager 2 is a space probe launched by NASA to study the outer planets and interstellar space beyond the sun’s heliosphere.
 A part of the Voyager program, it was launched 16 days before its twin, Voyager 1, on a trajectory that took longer to reach gas giants Jupiter and Saturn but enabled further encounters with ice giants Uranus and Neptune.

 Voyager 2 remains the only spacecraft to have visited either of the ice giant planets.
 It was the fourth of five spacecraft to achieve solar escape velocity, which allowed it to leave the solar system.

 Voyager 2 is now studying interstellar space